AndreSS-ntp/Git/README.md

 HEAD - ur last commit, u can use it as a hash of last commit

+**git log --oneline** - to view logs of ur commits in one line.
+U should make commits with comments no longer than 72 symbols.

 ----

 Its bases of Git, bro.